-- Individual members must possess a 2.00 cumulative grade point average and a 2.00 semester grade point average (prior semester) at the time a housing waiver is requested. - Individual members may not be on any disciplinary sanction and must have completed any special conditions as a result of a past sanction (e.g., alcohol assessment, Signals, community restitution projects, etc.) at the time a housing waiver is requested. - The organization in which they are a member maintains continuing authorization for off-campus communal residency.
+- Individual members must possess a 2.0 cumulative GPA and a 2.0 semester GPA (prior semester) at the time a housing waiver is requested. - Individual members may not be on any disciplinary sanction and must have completed any special conditions as a result of a past sanction (e.g., alcohol assessment, Signals, community restitution projects, etc.) at the time a housing waiver is requested. - The organization in which they are a member maintains continuing authorization for off-campus communal residency.

 All other reasons will be reviewed according to the Reasons for Waiver stated on the form, and will be considered according to uniformity and intent of the Board of Trustees' policy.
 Submission of false or intentionally misleading statements may result in waiver revocation, campus disciplinary sanctions, and other penalties.
 All waivers are granted for the academic year or the remaining portion thereof.
-Each student must resubmit a waiver application each year (s)he is in attendance.
+Each student must resubmit a waiver application each year he/she is in attendance.